 Andy has firmly established himself in the vanguard of British comedy with his unique brand of political satire.

-Andy’s numerous diverse TV appearances include Dave’s One Night Stand (Dave), 8 Out of 10 Cats (Channel 4), Newsnight (BBC Two), Sky News, stand-up on Russell Howard’s Good News (BBC Three), Daily Politics (BBC Two), CNN, The Late and Live Guide to Comedy (BBC2), The Politics Show (BBC1) and BBC News.
+Andy’s numerous and diverse TV appearances include Alternative Comedy Experience (Comedy Central), Dave’s One Night Stand (Dave), 8 Out of 10 Cats (Channel 4), Newsnight (BBC Two), Sky News, stand-up on Russell Howard’s Good News (BBC Three), Daily Politics (BBC Two), CNN, The Late and Live Guide to Comedy (BBC2), The Politics Show (BBC1) and BBC News.

-Andy has written and hosted Andy Zaltzman's History of the Third Millennium, Series 1 of 100 and has made regular appearances on topical panel quiz show The News Quiz and The Now Show for BBC Radio 4.
+As a writer Andy regularly collaborates with Rory Bremner on a number of his television and radio projects and helped write several series of Bremner, Bird & Fortune (Channel 4).
+He has written and hosted Andy Zaltzman’s History of the Third Millennium, Series 1 of 100 and has made regular appearances on topical panel quiz show The News Quiz and The Now Show for BBC Radio 4.
 He co-wrote three series of the same station’s satirical sitcom, The Department.
-On Absolute Radio, Andy co-hosted two Alternative Euro 2012 Commentaries, featured on Johnny Vaughan’s The Games Celebrations and was also a guest co-presenter on The Dave Gorman Show in August 2012.
+On Absolute Radio, Andy co-hosted two Alternative Euro 2012 Commentaries, featured on Johnny Vaughan’s The Games Celebrations and was also a guest co-presenter on The Dave Gorman Show.

-Since being nominated for the Perrier Best Newcomer Award in 2001, Andy has been a regular at the Edinburgh Festival.
-He took his most recent acclaimed solo show, Armchair Revolutionary to the Fringe in 2011.
-In 2007 Andy performed an award-winning Melbourne Festival debut, winning the Piece of Wood Award as the comedian’s comedian.
+Since being nominated for the Perrier Best Newcomer Award in 2001 Andy has been a regular at the Edinburgh Festival.
+In 2007 he performed an award-winning Melbourne Festival debut, winning the Piece of Wood Award as the comedian’s comedian.
+He can currently be found touring his latest stand up show, Satirist For Hire, which will soon be available on DVD.

 ”The best political comedian in the business, Zaltzman lets loose a veritable torrent of jokes, facts, observations, very short stories, silly remarks and inspired asides… Zaltzman is breathtakingly good.”